mspych/blog/content/blog/finance-part-one/index.md

 description: "First pos in the series"
 ---

-This is the first part about in the ‘Managing Our Finance’ series.
+This is the first part in the ‘Managing Our Finance’ series.

 When I was at Uni I discovered Evernote.
 It allowed me to be somewhat more productive, or at least less messy when it comes storing documents.